Edenlynn/Edenlynn.github.io/_pages/about.md

 ---

 # <span class='anchor' id='about-me'></span>🙋 About Me
-📚 **Biography:** Tanqingchun(谭青春), graduated from the hope college of southwestjiaotonguniversity, majoring in computer science and technology for 26 years, has been engaged in the c++development industry for one year.
+📚 **Biography:** Qingchun Tan(谭青春), graduated from Hope College of southwestjiaotonguniversity, majoring in computer science and technology, currently has one year's working experience in the c++development industry.
 His main projects include LinuxC, QT, MCU and other projects.
 He is familiar with QT, opencv, mqtt, multithreading and IPC concurrent processing, STM32 MCU bottom driver development.
-He is good at communication, has strong pressure resistance, and can work overtime and travel
+He is good at communication and has strong pressure resistance.
+He can work overtime and travel

 # <span class="anchor" id="honors-and-awards"></span>🎖 Education & Achievements
 - <span style="color:#4f6d8c; font-weight:600;">2022.09‑2026.06</span> Bachelor of Engineering, Computer Science and Technology, Southwest Jiaotong University Hope College.